-All my references simply refer to these as "Eriophyid galls".
+Latin tetanus, from Ancient Greek τέτανος, tétanos, from τείνω, teínō, "I stretch" + Greek τρίχα thrix, trikhos, hair Most references I've found simply refer to these as "Eriophyid galls".
+It took lots of effort to find the genus of mite galls and I'm certain of that level of identification.
+This gall is common on arctic willows, particularly in Russia.
+The photographs I've found of the species do not quite match what I see here so the species name is tentative.
+What fascinates me is that the vast majority of references refer to what I'm seeing, the gall, with precious few giving any information about the actual mite that lives in the gall and causes it to form.
+Short of sampling some leaves and examining them under a microscope, I'm simply left with yet another puzzle my eye has spotted that my brain can't solve.
 At least two species of willow in the outwash plain of the Mendenhall Glacier get this gall, Barclay's (Salix barclayi) and Scouler's willow (Salix scouleri).
 They appear in late July but more commonly in August as 3-4 mm long pouches of bright red atop a 0.5 mm white stalk on the upper surface of the willow leaf.
 In the "sprummer" (spring and summer were the same) of 2013 they appeared on June 27!
-I've cut into many of them but have never found anything inside with my naked eye or $20 \times$ hand lens.
+I've cut into many of them but have never found anything inside with my naked eye or 20 × hand lens.
 The longer leaves of Scouler's willow seem to attract more of the mites as they have more galls per leaf than Barclay's.
-On the back loop manway from the beach on the Moraine Ecology Trail, there are dozens of chest-high willows with these galls.
+On the back loop manway from the beach on the Moraine Ecology Trail, there are dozens of chest-high willows with these galls each summer.
 While there are dozens (if not more) willows on this rather short (about 1⁄4 mile) trail, only a few have these galls.
 Like the leaf bean gall, the mites seem to be attracted to the same plants and parasitize them to the near exclusion of nearby plants.

-Subphylum Hexapoda Latreille 1825 hexapods

-Class Insecta Linnæus 1758 insects

-With some 100,000 species described and probably at least that many undescribed just in North America, when you couple that daunting number with my sheer ignorance on the group, the only words to pay attention to on these notes is BEWARE!
+Subphylum Hexapoda Latreille 1825 hexapods Class Insecta Linnæus 1758 insects With some 100,000 species described and probably at least that many undescribed just in North America, when you couple that daunting number with my sheer ignorance on the group, the only words to pay attention to on these notes is BEWARE!
 There are surely very serious mistakes in my attempt to identify these creatures.
 I have had precious little academic study in insects (and all those were wood destroyers) and must be considered an abject amateur with no authority.
 What I do have is a good eye and persistence in study.

-Order Coleoptera Linnæus 1758 beetles

-Family Carabidae Latreille, 1802 ground beetles

-Scaphinotus Dejean, 1826

-Latin ska (as in cat)-FIH-no-tuss, American ska (as in cat)-fih-NO-tuss

-Greek σκάφη, skaphe, boat + Latin notus, known.
+Order Coleoptera Linnæus 1758 beetles Family Carabidae Latreille, 1802 ground beetles Scaphinotus Dejean, 1826 Latin ska (as in cat)-FIH-no-tuss, American ska (as in cat)-fih-NO-tuss Greek σκάφη, skaphe, boat + Latin notus, known.